Nick Neidert

-Nicholas William Neidert (/ˈnaɪdərt/ NYE-dert; born November 20, 1996) is an American professional baseball pitcher in the Chicago Cubs organization.
-He has played in Major League Baseball (MLB) for the Miami Marlins.
+Nicholas William Neidert (/ˈnaɪdərt/ NYE-dert; born November 20, 1996) is an American former professional baseball pitcher.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins.

 Career

 Neidert attended Peachtree Ridge High School in Suwanee, Georgia.
 He committed to play college baseball at the University of South Carolina.
 He was drafted by the Seattle Mariners in the second round of the 2015 Major League Baseball draft.

 Seattle Mariners

 He signed with the Mariners and made his professional debut with the Arizona League Mariners where he pitched to a 0–2 record and 1.53 ERA in 11 starts.

 Neidert pitched in 2016 for the Clinton LumberKings, posting a 7–3 record with a 2.57 ERA in 19 starts.
 He spent 2017 with both the Modesto Nuts, with whom he was named a California League All-Star, and the Arkansas Travelers, going a combined 11–6 with a 3.45 ERA in 25 starts between both teams.
 He missed the final month of the season due to injury.